-- Two No. 2 pencils with erasers (mechanical pencils are not allowed, but big erasers are)
+- ACT: Two No. 2 pencils with erasers (mechanical pencils are not allowed, but big erasers are.)

-- An approved calculator (either pack a spare or be ready if your calculator fails)
+- An approved calculator (For the ACT, either pack a spare or be ready if your calculator fails.)

-- Epinephrine auto-injectors (go ahead and pack a special first aid kit)
+- Required medications and medical devices (go ahead and pack a special first aid kit.)

 Nice to Have